Noah Feldman: Media

-In 2024, Feldman criticized characterizations of the Gaza genocide as a "genocide," and wrote a defense of the Israel's actions in the Gaza war for Time which was criticized by socialist David North.
+In 2024, Feldman criticized characterizations of the Gaza genocide as a "genocide," and wrote a defense of the Israel's actions in the Gaza war for Time.

 In 2020, Harvard Magazine wrote: Feldman is increasingly prominent as a public intellectual and a voice about public affairs ...
 His work displays the mix of synthesis and substantive mastery that serious journalists aspire to, and the combination of clarity and eloquence that few scholars display.
 He writes with the conviction that the most important public position in American life is that of citizen, which makes his fellow citizens the most important audience for his writing about American public affairs.

 In 2019, The New York Times wrote that Feldman was "part of a vanishing breed, a public intellectual equally at ease with writing law review articles, books aimed at both popular and scholarly audiences and regular opinion columns, all leaning left but with a distinct contrarian streak."
 According to The New York Times, Feldman "specializes in constitutional law and the relationship between law and religion and free speech".